scottbigbrain/HowToCodeLikeHaywire/beginners/Coding_For_Beginners.md

 Once you understand the Java basics, there's not much need for a course, as you'll get all the additional knowledge you need in the shop.
 ## Fun Ways to Practice
-Code Academy, while it does teach the essentials
+Code Academy, while it does teach the essentials incredibly well, can be a little boring.
+So, if you want to try building something more hands on, you can try out [Processing](https://processing.org/), which lets you make games, animations, art, and more using Java.
+I would recommend Daniel Shiffman's [Processing tutorial series](https://youtube.com/playlist?list=PLzJbM9-DyOZyMZzVda3HaWviHqfPiYN7e&si=), which is excellent and part of how I learned to code.
+This part isn't required at all though and is only for those who want to mess around with different ways of learning and practicing Java.

 # Next Lesson: [Your Toolkit](./Your_Toolkit.md)